 Jeremy started the Eqwest Veterinary Clinic back in 1997, when he and Jane saw there was a lack of equine specific veterinary services for horses in the West Country.
 Along with the team at Eqwest, he has built EqWest into one of the leading equine practices in the West of England.
 His special clinical interests lie in the investigation and treatment of musculo-skeletal disorders.
 This includes lameness, back problems and veterinary physiotherapy.
 When not working or playing with horses, Jeremy enjoys keeping fit by Sea Kayaking, playing tennis or cycling and walking the moors.

-Gemma graduated from Liverpool University in 2004 and after a year in mixed practice in Devon joined Penbode Equine in August 2005.
-She has a keen interest in lameness investigation, medicine and surgery.
-She has also received further training in saddle fitting.
+Gemma graduated from Liverpool University in 2004 and joined Penbode Equine in August 2005.
+She has a keen interest in sports horse poor performance including lameness investigation, medicine and surgery.
+She has received further training in saddle fitting and acupuncture.
+Gemma also enjoys working with retired horses and ponies and the challenge of managing Laminitis.
 Gemma completed a certificate in general equine practice in 2010.
 She is a keen rider and committee member of the Holsworthy and District Riding Club.
-Gemma competes locally on her horse Shelly.
+Gemma is currently competing her horse Elita and finding time to enjoy riding her older mare, Shellie, whilst having fun times with her young family.

 After a long stint as a lecturer and clinician at the Universities of Cambridge and Bristol, Kieran joined Penbode Equine Vets in Tavistock, Devon in 1998.
 A very experienced horse vet, his special interests are respiratory and skin disorders, and pre-purchase examinations.
 He has been Team Vet for the British and Irish endurance teams and has officiated at many international endurance competitions as an FEI Official Veterinarian.
 He is the author of Essential Horse Health (David & Charles).
 Outside of work he enjoys breeding sport horses and Connemara ponies.